andrewpatcarr/ME405_Romi-Term-Project/README.md

 Romi has two DC motor driven wheels with quadrature encoders.
 We mounted an IMU for orientation sensing, an IR sensor to track a black line, and a bump sensor for impact sensing.

+See cad and pinout folders for files and the [hardware](https://andrewpatcarr.github.io/ME405_Romi-Term-Project/hardware.html) and [assembly](https://andrewpatcarr.github.io/ME405_Romi-Term-Project/assembly.html) pages for documentation.

 ### Programming

 We structured our code using object-oriented programming principles and task-based architecture for